voteflux/THE-APP/README.md

 Production is updated when a new version tag is added using `lerna publish` - leave this to @XertroV for the moment.

-Note: if you've been doing anything with tags outside `lerna` you might need to `git push --tags` so CI detects the latest version.
+Note: if you've been doing anything with tags outside `lerna` you might need to `git push origin [tag-name]` or `git push --follow-tags` so CI detects the latest version.
+(Also, maybe `git config --global push.followTags true` to set the global git config to do this)